view from the street

 Others appear in a group, as if waiting for something special to happen.

-Since her hands no longer could endure the cement, in 2005 Honorine Burlin discontinued her creative activity.
+When in 2005 her hands no longer could endure the cement, Honorine Burlin ended her creative activity.
 She died in 2010.
 About half of her work already has been divided over family, friends and interested parties.

 * The work of Honorine Burlin was represented in a 1999 exposition Mains de Jardin in Toulouse, espace Saint-Cyprien ( La dépeche du Midi 15-7-1999)

-* The private museum les Amoureux d'Angélique, Carla-Bayle has items made by Honorine Burlin (More about this private museum, with a variety of pictures, in the weblog of Sophie Lepetit, april 5, 2014).
+* The private museum les Amoureux d'Angélique in Carla-Bayle has items made by Honorine Burlin (More about this private museum, with a variety of pictures, in the weblog of Sophie Lepetit, april 5, 2014).

 extant, but no public visits